ricardomontalvo/Ricardo_Portfolio/README.md

 # [Project 5: Bloom Filter implementation](https://github.com/ricardomontalvo/Bloom-filter-report)
 - Implementation of a Bloom Filter using the mmh3 hash function
-- The false positive ratio is given by using various numbers of hash functions are compared to the theoretical predictions
+- The false positive ratio given by various numbers of hash functions, compared to the theoretical predictions

 <img src="images/fpr_vs_hash.png" width="350"/>